Ambrose Hickey

 Ambrose Hickey (1945 – 10 June 2016) was an Irish Gaelic footballer who played as a midfielder and centre-forward for the Offaly senior team.

 Born in Daingean, County Offaly, Hickey first played competitive Gaelic football in his youth.
-He came to prominence while simultaneously enjoying championship successes at underage levels with the Daingean club.
+He came to prominence while simultaneously experiencing championship successes at underage levels with the Daingean club.
 Hickey later won a championship medal with the Daingean senior team.

-Hickey made his senior debut during the 1964-65 league.
-He went on to play a key role for Offaly at midfield, and won one Leinster medal and one National Football League Division 4 medal.
-He was an All-Ireland runner-up on one occasion.
+Hickey made his senior inter-county debut during the 1964–65 league.
+He went on to play a key role for Offaly at midfield, and won a Leinster SFC medal and a National Football League Division 4 medal.
+He was an All-Ireland SFC runner-up on one occasion.

 Throughout his inter-county career Hickey made 10 championship appearances.
-He retired from inter-county football during the 1969-70 league.
+He retired from inter-county football during the 1969–70 league.